 Dementia Educator

-Staff Training
+Staff Training Family Support

-Education is key and knowledge is power to empower.
+and knowledge is the power to empower.

 COMMUNITY PRESENTATIONS